ramofabian/aws-bootcamp-cruddur-2023/journal/week3.md

 :white_check_mark: DONE.

 ### Watch Improving UI Contrast and Implementing CSS Variables for Theming
 :white_check_mark: DONE.
-I have some adjustes to UI to make it more readable.
+I have some adjustments to UI to make it more readable.

 - Home page: